cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/ecb-negative-interest-rates-tltro-iii.md

 I will briefly explain the process using the [Taunus-Sparkasse](https://www.taunussparkasse.de) as an example.

 Assets 4 (A4) shows the credit volume ("Forderungen an Kunden") that the bank has granted to customers.
-For 2019 it looked like this:
+For 2019 it looked like this:<br>
 <object data="/img/2019-taunus-sparkasse-a4.png" type="image/png" style="max-width: 100%">
 <img src="/img/2019-taunus-sparkasse-a4.png" alt="2019-taunus-sparkasse-a4.png">
 </object><br>